 I've kept European pond turtles (emys orbicularis orbicularis) False maps (graptemys pseudographica) Yellow bellied sliders (trachemys scripta scripta) Cumberland sliders (trachemys scripta trootsii) Red eared sliders (trachemys scripta elegans) Florida red-bellied cooter (pseudemys nelsoni) Reeves turtles (mauremys reevesii) Japanese pond turtles (mauremys japonica) Carolina diamondback terrapins (malaclemys terrapin centrata) Texas diamondback terrapins (malaclemys terrapin litoralis) Western painted turtles (chrysemys picta bellii) Eastern painted turtles (chrysemys picta picta) Southern painted turtles (chrysemys picta dorsalis) Common musk (sternotherus oderatus) and a Common snapping turtle (chelydra serpentina).
 I have handled and supplied many other species too.

 I currently have over nearly 70 individual turtles as my personal pets from 22 different species.
 I'm always looking to learn, and willing to impart my knowledge to help others.

 Turtles are my passion and I seek to diversify the UK turtle keeping hobby as well as prevent the dumping of unwanted pets through miseducation.

 I can supply almost any species of turtle or terrapin to the UK hobbyist.
 I specialise in finding rare and unsual specimens, make a request and I will make your dreams come true.

 I will provide advice on the correct care and set up and provide ongoing aftercare and advice for the life of your turtle.

-A specialist reptile courier provides an overnight delivery for us, delivered to you on Thursday of every week.
+A specialist animal courier provides an overnight delivery for us to anywhere mainland UK, delivered to you on Thursday of every week.

 Sign up to hear from us about specials, sales, and events.